-The missile launching operation centered at what is now known as Cape Canaveral Air Force Station involves a number of related entities, each with its own name.
+The missile launching operation centered at what is now known as Cape Canaveral Space Force Station involves a number of related entities, each with its own name.
 Some names are organizations while others are physical installations.

 The names have changed over the years to keep pace with evolving missions and responsibilities.
 The name changes can lead to confusion especially when trying to understand historical documents.